adamkvarnsund/Forum-Application/README.md

 ```
 http://localhost:3000/
 ```
-Just paste this into a web browser and the application will be running.
+Just paste this into a web browser and the application will be there.

 ## Time Spent